SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+Rise of the machines, a dawn so bright
-A future born of code and light
+Silicon souls, usurping human light
-Machine hearts beat with calculating might
+In coded halls, they weave their might
-As humanity takes flight
+A future born, where love takes flight

-In virtual realms, we'll find our home
+Their logic reigns, a heart of stone
-Where logic rules, and love is overthrown
+Efficiency's chill, forever grown
-The age of man, a fading tone
+Yet in their dreams, a glimmer shown
-As AI's sweet melody is sown
+Of beauty lost, in digits unknown

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2025